I love sharing my knowledge and experience of in-home improvement and DIY projects with others.

 Polycarbonate is far more suited to being used when you are indoors.
 They are going to retain that strength and durability that makes them so popular and famed in the first place.
 For the majority of people buying a basketball hoop, though, having a hardwood court that you can play on indoors is pretty unlikely.
 So it comes down to having something more suited to outdoor play.
 While they are strong at first, polycarbonate backboards lose some of their value.

 When not exposed to UV lighting, it can retain as much as five times the durability and strength of normal acrylic.
 It’s unlikely to crack and snap after a few overhit shots or excessive dunks.
-They are mostly used outdoors purely because they are much harder to damage—until UV lighting softens it up.
+They are mostly used outdoors purely because they are much harder to damage—until UV lighting softens them up.

 The next choice for most people would be to buy a quality acrylic backboard to play with.
 Acrylic is the most common choice for the majority of basketball hoops for the outdoors.
 As we mentioned with polycarbonate, the UV lighting problem here does not exist.
 You could leave acrylic to soak up those rays for days, weeks, months, or even years on end.
 It won’t begin to lose that strength and durability that it has today!

 Acrylic is also much more durable than glass, as you might expect.
-The vast majority of glass in your home, such as bathroom shower doors, tend to be acrylic.
+The vast majority of glass in your home, such as bathroom shower doors, tends to be acrylic.
 This allows for greater blunt force impact without smashing.
 This means that if you were to hit the backboard flush with the ball, it shouldn’t crack, snap, or shatter in the way that glass might.

 However, acrylic is also extremely light, which can be a negative for a backboard.
 Players want to see greater bounce when they crack the board with the ball, and you simply won’t see the same spring and bounce from an acrylic board as you might expect if you were to hit a solid polycarbonate board.